aldebaran2604/restaurant_orders/README.md

 - Enter from the terminal to the directory where the project is located with the command **"cd [directory_path]"**
 - Run the command **"dotnet run"** which will compile the project and run it

+## Test Service rest examples
+In the .json files that have to be uploaded to postman are the requests to the respective ulrs of each service.

+1. Install Postman
+2. Import the files to postman:
+* Products.postman_collection.json
+* Orders.postman_collection.json
+* Stock.postman_collection.json

 ## Instructions for run the web site

 While running the service in the terminal